OCR Religious Studies A level Essay Structure

 - What you are going to argue and why.

-Avoid juxtaposition.
 Whenever using a scholar/perspective/theory for evaluation, whether for a criticism or defence or counter-defence, etc, you then have to avoid juxtaposition.
 Juxtaposition is when you put two things next to each other.
 It’s basically like saying “Here’s a view on the question, and here’s an opposing view”.
 That is not yet evaluation.
 Evaluation is when you say which side is right and why.

-It doesn’t matter how many back and forth you do in your evaluation, whether it’s simply a view on the question and one criticism or a longer chain, the crucial thing is to avoid juxtaposition; avoid ending the evaluation by stating what a scholar’s views are, even if those views are that the original view is wrong.
+It doesn’t matter how much back and forth you do in your evaluation, whether it’s simply a view on the question and one criticism or a longer chain, the crucial thing is to avoid juxtaposition; avoid ending the evaluation by stating what a scholar’s views are, even if those views are that the original view is wrong.
 You need to end your evaluation with your judgement on the success/failure of a theory/perspective/scholar’s views, having given a good reason for that judgement.

 Evaluation = who is right, and why?

-Make sure your evaluative mini-conclusions at the end of each paragraph which link back to the question fit your final conclusion.
+Make sure your evaluative mini-conclusions at the end of each paragraph which link back to the question fit your final conclusion

 Always end a paragraph in a way that fits your conclusion.
 Your intro should say what your concluding answer to the question is going to be.
 It’s incoherent for you to conclude one side of the debate is correct if you have a paragraph which ends on a criticism of that side.
 This is because just leaving it like that makes it look like you don’t have an answer to it, which means you haven’t managed to justify your conclusion.
 However, it is acceptable to conclude a side is correct even if you end a paragraph with the evaluation that one of the points in support of it fails, so long as when ending the paragraph in the link back to the question you make clear that it’s not an essential point.
 For example, you could agree with Hume that the teleological/design argument fails, even if in one of your paragraphs you end up evaluating that one of his criticisms of it actually fails.
 So long as he has at least one criticism which you evaluate as successful, then the design argument fails (if that is indeed what the criticism shows).